rapiddweller/rapiddweller-benerator-ce/README.md

   create your own docs using maven `mvn site:site`.
   The generated docs include Javadoc, Test Reports and more.
 - Checkout the maintainers website [www.benerator.de](https://www.benerator.de/) for additional support resources.

+## Development Quick Start (only Linux and Mac OS X)
+If you want to start development or use the maven project to build rapiddweller 'Benerator' by yourself, on Linux or Mac OS X you can also try the quick start by using the helper scripts.
+**IMPORTANT:** If you want to use the command `benerator` in your shell session, you have to execute `source script/2_setup_benerator.sh`
+If you want to install the benerator permanently into your system, you have to modify your environment file or your `~/.profile`
+and add ENV variable `BENERATOR_HOME` and `PATH=$BENERATOR_HOME/bin:$PATH`

+to execute the scripts you have can do ...

+`bash script/1_install_mvn_dependencies.sh`
+`source script/2_setup_benerator.sh`
+`bash script/3_execute_demos.sh`

+... alternatively you can also set execute permissions like ...

+`chmod +x script/1_install_mvn_dependencies.sh`
+`chmod +x script/2_setup_benerator.sh`
+`chmod +x script/3_execute_demos.sh`

+... and execute scripts like this

+`.script/1_install_mvn_dependencies.sh`
+`.script/2_setup_benerator.sh`
+`.script/3_execute_demos.sh`

+- _1_install_mvn_dependencies.sh_ : This script is checking Prerequisites for you, cloning all rapiddweller-benerator-ce SubProjects and install via Maven locally.
+- _2_setup_benerator.sh_ : This script is building on script no. 1 and using installed dependencies and packed jar, assemble it to a rapiddweller-benerator-ce.tar.gz and setup the benerator locally into your user home directory.
+- _3_execute_demos.sh_ : This script is building on script no. 2 and use the unpacked and configure rapiddweller-benerator-ce application to execute existing demo files.

 ## Getting Involved